NokNokMLS/BigDoorWyamBlog/input/posts/2018-12-18-kiss-your-2018-shopping-days-goodbye.md

 Tags:
   - NEWS
 ---
-In 2017 you could shop on any Sunday you wanted, from March '18 just the first and last Sunday of each month allowed non owner operated shops to open and with 2019 comes the further roll out of this trade ban.
+In 2017 you could shop on any Sunday you wanted.
+From March 2018, just the first and last Sunday of each month allowed non owner operated shops to open.
+With 2019 comes the further roll out of the Polish trade ban.

 In 2019, large stores will be open on the following dates